electron/electron/docs/api/context-bridge.md

 Process: [Renderer](../glossary.md#renderer-process)

-An example of exposing a basic API to a renderer from an isolated preload script is given below:
+An example of exposing an API to a renderer from an isolated preload script is given below:

 ```javascript
 // Preload (Isolated World)